facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ///
 ////

-This can also be applied to generic lists and a `start` value given.
+This can also be applied to generic lists by also adding `start` value to anchor the first value.

 ```
 /// fancylists | type=a start=9